Life with God is not immunity from difficulties,

 damaging conflicts, and reduce stress levels.
 It gives us an opportunity to reflect

 on what's truly happening around us and go into quiet and

 Putting our feelings into words can actually help us

 work through our pain and help us feel better.

 Writing can keep us so engaged... we have no time to

-get caught up in any long and negative discourse.
+get involved in unpleasant and/or negative discourse.

 Writing helps us release the emotions involved, de-stress,